Ftamino/dotfiles-xmobar/README.md

 ## Change Themes

 To change Themes use the Python Programm.
 If the dotfiles are installed use F12 on your keyboard.
 A simple python3 ./configuration.py should also do it.
+Changing the Themes for GTK will come in the Programm soon, but its also possible to cahange it thorugh lxapperance.

 ## Make Themes